AfonsoSeguro/behavior-IDS/README.md

 This project is an IDS (Intrusion Detection System) based on Machine Learning, namely and mostly, Deep Learning using Python.

+## Our goal
+Our goal is to project an IDS capable enough of detecting attacks based on their(s) behavior(s) using neural networks CNN and LSTM.

 ## Requirements
 In order to "run" our project it is necessary to have some unique dependencies: